History of the Long Island Music and Entertainment Hall of Fame

 2000s - 2010s

 By the early 2000s, Long Island had become a hotbed for upcoming musicians as well as a sophisticated music scene.
 It now had its own music festivals, such as the Great South Bay Music Festival (established in 2006) and the Long Island Bluegrass Festival (which premiered in 2002), as well as the establishment of music-specific societies and organizations such as the Long Island Blues Society and the Long Island Traditional Music Society.

-In August 2003, Prusslin had been reading an editorial in a local music magazine written by Richard L’Hommedieu—who would go on to become the founding chairman of the Long Island Music Hall of Fame—about the new Georgia Music Hall of Fame, which had opened in 1996.
+In August 2003, Prusslin had been reading an editorial in a local music magazine written by Richard L’Hommedieu—who would go on to become the founding chairman of the Long Island Music and Entertainment Hall of Fame—about the new Georgia Music Hall of Fame, which had opened in 1996.
 L’Hommedieu wrote that it would be great if Long Island had its own music hall of fame.

 Prusslin was intrigued.

 He sent L’Hommedieu an email (an email he still keeps in his outbox!) and the two men met, inviting other music educators and music lovers to join them.
 In January 2004, this enterprising group of founding members held an event at the Patchogue Theater, announcing the creation of a nonprofit organization that would recognize, honor, and preserve Long Island’s longstanding and diverse music heritage—a heritage that fought its way out of the shadow of New York City and would go on to inspire generations of music lovers.